Wednesday is a day of community gathering at the Divinity School. Join us!

-Gayle Woloschak, speaking.
+Gayle Woloschak, speaking on "The Future of Creation: Linking Ecology and Evolution."
 Professor Woloschak is the associate director of the Zygon Center for Religion and Science.
 A molecular biologist and professor at Northwestern University's Feinberg School of Medicine and an active leader in the Orthodox Church, Dr. Woloschak is deeply devoted to the religion-science dialogue and to the partnership of theologians and scientists in addressing critical issues in society.
 She is the author of hundreds of scientific articles and three books on the Orthodox faith, including Challenge Questions on Orthodoxy and Beauty and Unity in Creation.

 All are welcome to join a brief worship service held Wednesdays in Bond Chapel at 11:30 am.
 The service is co-sponsored by the Divinity School and Rockefeller Memorial Chapel, and planned by a student-led worship committee.
 Students, faculty, and staff serve as preachers.
 These Wednesday services offer hospitable space and a welcoming community in which to pause, reflect, wonder, and pray.

 The students who plan services meet regularly to talk about their goals as a worshiping community.
 You are welcome to add your voice to our planning committee, so that we may continue to provide a worship experience that connects with the needs of our community.